varunkumardev/amitmerchant1990.github.io/_posts/2020-06-01-strict-weak-typing-php.md

 // bool(true)
 ```

-And lastly, Enabling strict mode will not only affect the function type declarations but also [return type declarations](https://www.php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration).
+And lastly, Enabling strict mode will not only affect the function type declarations but  [return type declarations](https://www.php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) as well.